 Place the Maria cookies into a gallon-sized zip top plastic bag.
 Use a rolling pin or an empty bottle to press back and forth until the cookies have been crushed into small, uniform crumbs.
 (Alternately, zap the cookies in a food processor until crushed.)
 You will have between 2 1/2 and 2 1/3 cups of crumbs.

-Melt the butter, either in a large pan on top of the stove or in a medium-sized microwave-safe plastic bowl in a microwave oven.
+Melt the butter, either in a large pan on top of the stove or in a medium-size microwave-safe plastic bowl in a microwave oven.
 Add the cookie crumbs and the cinnamon to the melted butter and stir thoroughly.
 Set aside 1/3 cup of the mixture for decorating the top of your cheesecake.

 Press the remainder of the crumb mixture firmly into the bottom(s) of a foil-lined 9- or 10-inch springform cheesecake pan, 10 lined muffin tins, or a foiled-lined rectangular baking dish (11 x 7 x 2-inches, or similar).
 Refrigerate the crust for half an hour.

 Mix together the cream cheese, pumpkin, sugar, and pumpkin pie spice.
 Beat with an electric mixer until the mixture is smooth and uniform.